 Sole proprietorships and general partnerships are the most common entities to register for a DBA.

-The filing fee for Sole Proprietorships and Partnerships to register for a Certificate of Assumed Name varies by county, but is generally around $25.
+The filing fee for Sole Proprietorships and Partnerships to register for a Certificate of Assumed Name varies by county and is generally around $25.

 Corporations and Limited Liability Companies will be charged $20 when filing online or $30 when filing by mail.

-What are the steps to file a DBA in Indiana?
+What are the steps to file for a DBA in Indiana?

 Sole Proprietorships and Partnerships

-Some counties have this form available for download on their website, however some require the form be picked up from the County Recorder’s office.
+Some counties have this form available for download on their website, however, some require that the form be picked up from the County Recorder’s office.

 Common information requested on the form includes:

-Before filing, the form will need to be notarized.
+Before signing, the form will need to be notarized.
 Most county offices have a notary on-site.

-You can only apply for one name on a form.
-Multiple names will need multiple forms.
+You can only apply for one name at a time on a form.
+To register for multiple names, you will need to use multiple forms.